elena-savva/automated-optical-lab/doc/device-driver.md

 ### Wavelength Synchronization

-The MPM210H wavelength must be set to match the emission wavelength of the CLD1015 (typically 980nm) for accurate power measurements.
+The MPM210H wavelength must be set to match the emission wavelength of the CLD1015 (in my case 980nm) for accurate power measurements.
 This synchronization is handled in the experiment module.

 ### Measurement Timing